Procedure Deep-Dive · May 23, 2026

 The explant decision is rising, and the marketing is catching up

-Breast implant removal, or explant surgery, has moved from a quiet corrective procedure to a mainstream request.
-The clinic notes that explant is "becoming increasingly common for patients seeking a return to their natural silhouette or addressing health concerns," and the trend tracks with a broader shift in how patients think about implants over a lifetime.
+Breast implant removal, or explant surgery, has moved from a quiet corrective procedure to a mainstream request, increasingly chosen by patients seeking a return to their natural silhouette or addressing health concerns.
+The trend tracks with a broader shift in how patients think about implants over a lifetime.

 Two regulatory facts sit behind that shift.
 The U.S. Food and Drug Administration in 2021 required a boxed warning, the agency's strongest, on breast implants, and it formally acknowledges the cluster of symptoms patients report under the term breast implant illness, even where causation remains under study.
 The FDA also tracks BIA-ALCL, a rare lymphoma associated primarily with textured implants, which has driven specific removal recommendations.
 The American Society of Plastic Surgeons has reported rising implant removal volumes in its annual procedural statistics over the past several years.